mnot/I-D/http-proxy-problem/draft.md

 Hobba Cafe serves coffee that would make grown men weep, had they only been exposed to chain coffee stores before.
-While they are weeping, these men need emotional support resources, so the coffee shop offers free WiFi to browser the Internet.
+While they are weeping, these men need emotional support resources, so the coffee shop offers free WiFi to browse the Internet.

 However, Hobba needs to have users agree to Terms of Use for the network before